On the surface, defining the term youth appears to be a very straight straightforward endeavor.

-- Is it a stage of psychological development?
+- Is it a stage of their psychological development?

 - Is it some or all of those things combined together?

-- What other criteria can we use to determine a youth?
+- What other criteria can we use to determine youth?

 Defining youth primarily by age is increasingly being challenged as young people’s life trajectories have become more diverse and complex.
-As we adopt a critical lens to define youth, the life-course perspective has amassed greater support for bringing together different viewpoints and perspective to identify youth.
-The life-course perspective focuses on social pathways, trajectories, transitions and key life moments that follow each other fairly rapidly.
+As we adopt a critical lens to define youth, the life-course perspective has amassed greater support for bringing together different viewpoints and perspective to identify young people.

-For instance, differences in family background, education, and life experiences have a strong influence on how such a transition to adulthood is experienced by individuals.
-In addition, the transition into adulthood has been extended as more and more youth are failing to become independent adults until their mid-twenties and even early thirties resulting in an increased reliance on family resources.
+For instance, differences in family background, education, and life experiences have a strong influence on how the transition into adulthood is experienced by individuals.
+In addition, the transition into adulthood has been extended as more and more youth are failing to become independent adults until their mid-twenties and even early thirties, resulting in an increased reliance on family resources .

-We must acknowledge that such structural changes are the most challenging for young people that come from disadvantaged communities in society, such as immigrant youth and youth from low-income families.
+We must acknowledge that such structural changes are most challenging for young people that come from disadvantaged communities, such as immigrant and low-income youth.

 Why it is important to consider a more inclusive definition of ‘youth’